mclemente/simplefog/README.md

     - Click the orange handle to finish your drawing, or right click to cancel
   - Grid tool
     - Reveals any grid square you drag across, works for both Hex and Square grids
-- Add an image to the Simplefog layer which overlays the selected tint for both GMs and Players.
+- Add an image to the Simple Fog layer which overlays the selected tint for both GMs and Players.

 ![Tools Palette](docs/simplefog-tools.jpg?raw=true "Tools Palette")